Freequently Asked Question

 Can I get internet services during my trek?

 Well, this depends on the region where you’re trekking.
-These days internet can be found in many trekking areas.
+These days internet / Mobile data can be found in many trekking areas.
 We recommend you to make a special inquiry beforehand for the updated information to our staffs.

 Do I need a guide, or can I go on my own?